 What are my options?

-After signing up to become a member of a new club, you have two options: Maintain both (dual) memberships or transfer everything over to the new club, as a single membership.
+After signing up to become a member of a new club, you have two options: Maintain both (dual) memberships or transfer everything to the new club, as a single membership.

 Dual club membership